nasa/fprime/docs/v1.5/UsersGuide/dev/testAPI/user_guide.md

 ### Better test identifiers using decorators

 When a new test case [is started](https://github.jpl.nasa.gov/FPRIME/fprime-sw/blob/717bc6fab85c53680108fc961cad6338e779816f/Gds/src/fprime_gds/common/testing_fw/api.py#L85), the API user can specify a `case_id` that will be used in the logs to identify the current test case without scrolling to the test case header.
 Future uses of the API should investigate using decorators to specify an ID to put in this column.
-Present tests just use a counter and assign a numbr to each test case.
+Present tests just use a counter and assign a number to each test case.

 ### GDS command arguments should allow non-string types